Steve Pigeon

-Gerald Steven Pigeon, (August 12, 1960) usually cited in newspaper accounts as Steve Pigeon, is a former Democratic politician from Western New York.
+Gerald Steven Pigeon (August 12, 1960), usually cited in newspaper accounts as Steve Pigeon, is a former Democratic politician from Western New York.
 Pigeon was Erie County Democratic Chairman from 1996 to 2002.
 He parlayed his clout to become an advisor to State Senator Pedro Espada Jr., Tom Golisano, and Clare Bronfman of NXIVM.

 Pigeon pleaded guilty to one count of conspiracy to defraud the United States in 2018, confessing to a scheme to illegally funnel money to the campaign account of Andrew Cuomo.
 He was given a four-month prison sentence.

-Pigeon also pleaded guilty in New York State Court to bribing John A. Michalek, a New York Supreme Court Judge, to obtain patronage jobs for relatives.
+Pigeon also pleaded guilty in New York State court to bribing John A. Michalek, a New York Supreme Court Judge, to obtain patronage jobs for relatives.
 Pigeon was sentenced to 1 year imprisonment, and allowed to serve his sentence concurrent to his federal imprisonment.

 The Erie County District Attorney indicted Pigeon on charge of predatory sexual assault against a child in 2021.
 Pigeon initially denied the charges and pleaded not guilty at arraignment.
-Following a brief pretrial detention, Pigeon was released on bail.
 On 22 December 2023, Pigeon pleaded guilty to the lesser charge of child sexual abuse and received a one-year sentence.
 A court hearing following his release labeled Pigeon a "sexually violent offender."
+As of December 2025 Pigeon is also listed as a sex offender by the Florida Department of Law Enforcement.